 The obvious first step in figuring out who can bid on your requirements is determining who you do business with today.
 This may be easy in a centralized procurement environment where the category of goods or services is narrow.
 This may be difficult in a decentralized procurement environment where the category of goods or services is broad.
 In either case, manipulate your data dump to determine which suppliers you are currently using.

-Finding new suppliers can be challenging.
+For the most part, finding new suppliers can be challenging.
 There are many sources available for finding potential new suppliers.
-You can search the Internet, speak with other procurement professionals at different companies, review literature sent to you by interested suppliers, search supplier directories, etc. In almost every category, there is usually some level of competition that will allow you to find at least one supplier with whom you have never done business.
-Don’t forget to consider international suppliers at this point.
+You can search the Internet or speak with other procurement professionals at different companies.
+Likewise, you may review literature sent to you by interested suppliers, search supplier directories, etc. In almost every category, there is usually some level of competition that will allow you to find at least one supplier with whom you have never done business.
+Also, don’t forget to consider international suppliers at this point.
 The cost difference between domestic and international products or services is significant for certain categories.

 For example, IT services have been reported to be slightly under three times less expensive in India than in the United States.

 Identifying opportunities for special categories of suppliers (disadvantaged, local, etc.)

 Many large companies have a program that encourages doing business with diverse suppliers (also called disadvantaged business enterprises).
 Diversity suppliers are loosely used to describe businesses primarily owned by minorities, women, or veterans and businesses located in certain economically distressed locations designated by the government as Historically Underutilized Business Zones (HUB Zones).

 Some companies actively promote doing business with small businesses and local businesses.
-If your company deems it important to consider special categories of suppliers in its sourcing activities, be sure to expend a reasonable amount of effort to identify potential suppliers in any of these categories.
+If your company deems it important to consider special categories of suppliers in its sourcing activities, be sure to expend reasonable effort to identify potential suppliers in any of these categories.
 Consider whether a dual award or subcontracting opportunity for these special categories of suppliers is available through your sourcing initiative.

 Identifying key supply partners